 Independent contractors and consultants take on many of the same risks as bigger businesses, but with fewer assets to pay for a costly lawsuit or injury.
 Business insurance can pay for medical bills, attorney's fees, and expensive repairs that you might otherwise have to pay for out of pocket.

-While it's not required by law for sole proprietors, workers' comp covers job-related injuries that your personal health insurance won't cover, such as carpal tunnel syndrome.
-Contractors often buy business insurance because homeowner's insurance and other personal policies don't cover incidents related to your work.
+While it's not required by law for most sole proprietors, workers' compensation covers job-related bodily injuries that your personal health insurance won't cover, such as carpal tunnel syndrome.

 There are two kinds of cyber insurance, both equally important for edtech businesses:

-When you buy tech E&O, it includes both types of cyber insurance, along with errors and omissions insurance to protect against other lawsuits from dissatisfied clients.
+When you buy tech E&O, it includes third-party cyber insurance, along with errors and omissions insurance to protect against other lawsuits from dissatisfied clients.
+To protect your own business from cyber incidents, you'd need to purchase a standalone cyber insurance policy for first party cyber coverage."

 It's easy to save money on business insurance through a few simple steps: